What is the application deadline for this program?

 What are the benefits of an executive Master's degree versus a more traditional Master’s degree program?

-This executive Master's degree program is designed to provide working professionals an opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing healthcare delivery systems and processes.
+This executive Master's degree program can be completed in one year and is designed to provide working professionals an opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing healthcare delivery systems and processes.
 It is designed with a focus on using systems science and industrial and systems engineering concepts to improve the efficiency, effectiveness, timeliness, safety, and quality of healthcare delivery systems.
 This focus is also referred to as process and operational excellence (or management/health systems engineering within health/hospital systems).

 Applicants must have received their Bachelor’s degree and be highly motivated and interested in health systems.
 Applications will be evaluated as a package, taking into consideration transcripts, the personal statement, test scores (if applicable; please see below), and letters of recommendation.